agrant16/CheckersBot/README.md

     TIME
 ```

 These constants are used by the bot to perform it's search algorithm.

-SCORE
+#### About these Variables

-is the default score used by the minimax function, DEPTH is the max depth for the
+SCORE is the default score used by the minimax function.
+Changing it really
+won't benefit you because it is simply taking the place of infinity in the
+search algorithm.

+DEPTH is the max depth for the search algorithm.
+Changing this will change how
+many levels of the search tree that the IDDFS attempts to search.

-search algorithm, and TIME is the max time to perform the search.
-Feel free
+TIME is the max time to perform the search.
+There are approximately 1e20
-to change the values and play around.
-Right now they work fairly well.
+possible board states in checkers.
+Attempting to search them all would not be
+a wise task.
+Using Alpha-Beta pruning helps to minimize the branches of the
+tree we actually search, but even with pruning the search can run a long time.
+By setting a time limit we are assured that the bot will choose a move in a
+reasonable amount of time.

 The bot also has a built in scoring function which it uses by default.
 It's a
 fairly naive algorithm which simply assigns a score to each piece on the board